paddyohanlon/remote-manifesto/_posts/2014-03-07-a-simple-flexbox-example-that-gracefully-degrades.md

 location: Brussels, Belgium
 ---

-The CSS layout module `flexbox` is awesome, but one of its main criticisms is the lack of a fallback for non-supporting browsers.
-Unlike `border-radius` for example, where round corners will fallback to square corners, flexbox layouts will get completely messed up in most cases.
+The CSS layout module `flexbox` is incredibly promising, but one of its main criticisms is the lack of a fallback for non-supporting browsers.
+Unlike `border-radius`, for example, where round corners will fallback to square corners, flexbox layouts will get completely messed up in most cases.
 Most, but not all.

 Here is a simple use of flexbox I implemented recently on a commercial site, which gracefully degrades.